Worldle, a new country-guessing game, offers frustrating fun for geography buffs - NewsBreak

 (NEXSTAR) – If you’ve ever been frustrated by Wordle’s astonishing ability to make you feel like an absolute fool, get ready to be thoroughly exasperated by “Worldle.”

 The latest of many daily puzzles to try and capture some of Wordle’s success, Worldle tasks players with identifying one of the world’s countries by its outline.
-Like Wordle, the game also allows its players six chances to guess, and provides clues to the correct answer after each incorrect entry.Worried about losing Wordle?
-This hack lets you keep it for free
+Like Wordle, the game also allows its players six chances to guess, and provides clues to the correct answer after each incorrect entry.Texas alleges Facebook’s facial recognition practices violated privacy protections

 It works like this: Players who visit Worldle’s website are greeted with the outline of the “target” country or territory.
 Anyone who ventures an incorrect guess — say, Chile, for example — will be provided with the distance between Chile and the “target” country, as well as the direction of the target country in relation to Chile.
 The game ends when a player correctly identifies the target country or fails to come up with the answer within six guesses.